bassanio/Seurat_Subset_Rerun/README.md

-# Steps involved in Substting Clusture of interest and rerunning on the Subset
+# Steps involved in Subsetting clusture of interest and reclusturing

-## Step1 : Loading and plotting the already analysed Singlecell data
+## Step1 : Loading and plotting the  analysed  data
 ```
 library(Seurat)
 CombinedData <- readRDS("CombinedData_labeled.rds")